Data-Visualization-Intro/2-SVG/readme.md

 Using a path element you can draw rectangles (with or without rounded corners), circles, ellipses, polylines, and polygons - basically any of the other types of shapes.

-While creating complex paths using a text editor is definitely not recommended.
-However understanding how they work is important and will allow you to identify and repair display issues in SVGs.
+While creating complex paths using a text editor is definitely not recommended, understanding how they work is important and will allow you to identify and repair display issues in SVGs.

 The shape of a `<path>` element is defined by one parameter: `d`.

 - The "Move to" command is called with the letter M: `M 10 10`
-- An uppercase letter specifies absolute coordinates on the page, and lowercase specifies relative coordinates
+- An uppercase letter specifies absolute coordinates on the page, and a lowercase letter specifies relative coordinates
 - "Line To" - L takes two parameters — x and y coordinates — and draws a line from the current position to a new position
 - H draws a horizontal line, and V draws a vertical line: